s4536458/s4536458.github.io/article_2_SDG.md

 ## Step 4: Gradient Step
 - As **weight parameters** are adjusted, change in **gradient of loss** can be measured
+- Correlates weight values with respect to model performance
 - Will indicate the **winning direction**, and amount to adjust weight parameters by